 - 1. The tone of the monitoring should be positive to maintain effective partnerships. - 2.
-The monitoring system is not designed as a means of levying sanctions on grant recipients, but rather to identify concerns and then to assist the subrecipient to solve the problem and complete the project in accordance with all program requirements.
+The monitoring system is not designed as a means of levying sanctions on grant subrecipients, but rather to identify finding and concerns and then to assist the subrecipient to solve the problem and complete the project in accordance with all program requirements.
 If the problem cannot be resolved and there are disallowed costs, funds will need to be repaid to the County. - 3.
-Sanctions will be imposed for noncompliance by subrecipients and these sanctions will be specified. - 4.
-Establish a Monitoring File on a program year basis. - 5.
+Establish a Monitoring File on a program year basis. - 4.
 More thorough team monitoring may be conducted for larger communities and/or if past problems warrant it.
-A monitoring team may include the community development representative, supervisor, and a representative from the budget or legal department. - 6.
+A monitoring team may include the community development representative, supervisor, and a representative from the budget or legal department. - 5.
 Adequate written advance notice of the initial monitoring visit shall be given to subrecipients.
-Follow-up monitoring visits will be scheduled on an as needed basis. - 7.
-Monitoring shall be conducted on a standardized basis taking into account differences in activities and subrecipients. - 8.
-All conclusions of the monitoring shall be based only on the facts of the field notes made at the time of the monitoring visit. - 9.
-A standardized written summary of the monitoring visit (including findings and concerns, and a request for corrective measures) shall be distributed to monitored subrecipients on a timely basis. - 10.
+Follow-up monitoring visits will be scheduled on an as needed basis. - 6.
+Monitoring shall be conducted on a standardized basis taking into account differences in activities and subrecipients. - 7.
+All conclusions of the monitoring shall be based only on the facts of the field notes made at the time of the monitoring visit. - 8.
+A standardized written summary of the monitoring visit (including findings and concerns, and a request for corrective measures) shall be distributed to monitored subrecipients on a timely basis. - 9.
 The monitoring process is considered complete only after an identified deficiency has been corrected, the corrected action produces improvements, and it is determined that no further oversight is needed.